 On the morning of our ski, we had been gifted one last good window for both the weather and avalanche forecast.
-Both called for one more day of stable conditions with mild wind and thin cloud, followed by rapid warming the following day.
+Both called for one more day of stable conditions with mild wind and thin clouds, followed by rapid warming the following day (or so we hoped).

 The snowpack across almost the entire Canadian Rockies consisted of a variable 30-90cm of heavy (but consolidated and supportive) storm snow and wind loading that was poised on what amounted to 1-2 meters of sugar snow or facets… a potential nuclear bomb about to go off with the impending rise in temperatures.

 We knew there was a potential for us to be cutting it close if temperatures rose quicker than expected, but made the decision to at least wander up to the Whymper bowl to have a look at the route and make a call once we could assess conditions directly.

 In the parking lot, things were looking pretty good for an attempt.
 Mild temperatures, but still that cold morning bite that is needed for safe conditions in the alpine.
 We left the car at around 8:30 am – not exactly an alpine start, but early enough that we could safely expect to be on the summit by noon, and back in the valley by 2:00 pm, avoiding the warmest part of the afternoon, and potential solar warming if the thin clouds cleared.
 We had visited https://avalanche.ca in the morning, and a low forecast leading into high/extreme over the coming days gave us confidence in our choice, assuming we were out early before daytime warming started to kick in.